CenturyLinkCloud/PublicKB/Ecosystem Partners/centurylink-cloud-ecosystem-program-guide.md

 <p>In an effort to ensure the Program participant pool is adequately sized and delivering tangible value to our customers, evaluation of each solution at the renewal point of the respective Member’s term is necessary.</p>
 <p>At the end of the term, both parties will evaluate the program and the Member’s value brought to the program during the participation period.
 If the anticipated business value has proven out, continues to be relevant, and both parties agree, the
   program will renew for an additional term.
 If the business value has not been demonstrated, CenturyLink will discuss the future direction of the relationship at that time.</p>
+<p>NOTE: This article superceds the static document most recently titled
+  “Ecosystem Partner Program Guide CLEAN FINAL v2.1 7-14-14.pdf” which had been circulated to partners during Q2 and Q3 of 2014.</p>